DimitriPalmer22/Relapse-Code-Documentation/_temp/03-07 Behavior Overhaul.md

 - The brain checks a series of variables to determine the different *behavior States*

 DECOUPLE:

 - Movement & Detection behaviors.
-Movement script should only control moving from point to po
+Movement script should only control moving from point to point.
+The brain of the enemy determines which function to run.

 ### Behavior State
 - A set of conditions (To determine if the state)